BioDynaMo/website/content/team/publications/predecessor.md

 sidebar: "team"
 ---

-In the early days of BioDynaMo, the project started with the goal to modernize the [CX3D](http://www.ini.uzh.ch/~amw/seco/cx3d/) code and to accelerate its computations.
-While BioDyanMo has turned into a general purpose agent-based modeling software since then, we want to give an overview over impactful publications based on CX3D because these were the driving force in the early stages of the project.
+BioDynaMo is a general purpose agent-based modeling software platform, and it took inspiration from an older software called [CX3D](http://www.ini.uzh.ch/~amw/seco/cx3d/).
+We want to give an overview over impactful publications based on CX3D because of the relevance of the agent-based modelling approach.

 ## 2021